Employment Contract Lawyer Sydney

 An employment agreement is a formal arrangement that states the conditions of the relationship between an employee and an employer.
 They can also be called employment contracts and are typically put in place for a specified period of time.

-What can employement agreements include?
+What can employment agreements include?

 Salary or wages